What is the Home Ownership and Equity Protection Act (HOEPA)?

 - Restrictions on terms: The law restricts balloon payments and due-on-sale clauses in most circumstances, and lenders can’t charge a prepayment penalty.
 There are also limitations on late fees and some other restrictions.

-- Disclosures: At least three days prior to closing of the high-cost mortgage, the lender must provide a written disclosure to the borrower that explains loan details including annual percentage rate (APR) and monthly payment, as well as the consequences of default.
+- Disclosures: At least three days prior to the mortgage’s closing, the lender must provide a written disclosure to the borrower that explains loan details including annual percentage rate (APR) and monthly payment, as well as the consequences of default.

 - Counseling: Prior to closing, the borrower must receive approved homeownership counseling that covers the disclosures as well as budgeting and affordability.